oberhauserg/PioneerRocketry/2017-Competition/Readme.md

   * This problem seems to stem from using Subversion, or not knowing how to properly make branches in git.
 We should look into making training for git on the Wiki.

+2. Let's try using the tools that github has built in, such as the issue tracker and the wiki.
+Real tools like these will be used in the real world and having practice is always a good idea!